Institute of Space and Telecommunications Law

 The Institute of Space and Telecommunications Law (IDEST) was founded in 2000 under the initiative of professionals in the space and telecommunication sectors.
 The institute is attached to the Interdisciplinary College of Research at the University of Paris-Sud.
-IDEST is made up of a number of lecturers, professors, PhD students, and researchers under the control of a scientific counsel composed of renowned professors and key figures in the sectors involved.
+IDEST is made up of a number of lecturers, professors, PhD students, and researchers under the control of a scientific counsel composed of professors and key figures in the sectors involved.

 Dual expertise

 IDEST addresses all legal aspects linked to the use of outer space and space applications.
 The Institute also focuses on industrial cooperation, project finance, and the analysis of national space politics on the civil, commercial and military levels.
 IDEST also exercises its competences in the law of electronic communications domain, notably in terms of market regulation, the use of limited resources, the normalization of equipment and applications.
 Furthermore, the Institute also addresses issues related to the aforementioned key sectors: information law, media law, defense and security.